as

 Content Launcher request examples

-The examples below explain contentSearch parameter values for some key content launcher use cases.
-All supported use cases are listed.
-Content Launcher will be invoked and the application will be launched for every use case.
+The following examples explain contentSearch parameter values for some key Content Launcher use cases.
+This example lists all supported use cases.
+Content Launcher is invoked and the app launches for every use case.

 The following sample catalog for streamz_us includes example entries for the movie Seabound and the TV show The SeaShow: The Real Story.